plat1nus/plat1nus/README.md

 - 👋 Hi, I’m @plat1nus
-- 👀 I’m interested in ///
+- 👀 I’m interested in ml
-- 🌱 I’m currently learning ...
 - 📫 How to reach me: telegram @plat1nus